eko/authz/README.md

 ## Why use it?

-🌍  A centralized backend for all your authorizations
+🌍  A centralized backend for all your applications authorizations

 🙋‍♂️  Supports Role-Based Access Control (RBAC)